js2me/mobx-location-history/docs/utilities/buildSearchString.md

 # `buildSearchString()`

 The function takes an object as an argument and returns a URL search string.
-If the object contains any properties with `null` or `undefined` values, they will be excluded from the resulting string.
+If the object contains any properties with `undefined` values, they will be excluded from the resulting string.

 #### Example